- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 In a dysfunctional family system, FSA is most often fueled by an insidious systemic process known as the Family Projective Identification Process.
 Unfortunately, even psychoanalytically-oriented therapists may not be familiar with the Family Projective Identification Process unless they have received in-depth training in Family Systems theory and practice; hence, they will not be able to provide this critical piece of psycho-education to clients suffering from symptoms of FSA.
-In this article, I explain the family projective identification process, and why understanding this form of systemic projection can bring relief to the adult survivor of FSA.
+In this article, I explain the family projective identification process, and why understanding this form of systemic projection can bring relief to adult survivors suffering from this form of systemic-social abuse.

 It is no surprise that I am typically the third or fourth therapist that an FSA adult survivor has reached out to for help in regard to their confusing and painful family experiences.
 I am also often the first therapist to assess them for complex trauma (C-PTSD) secondary to the brutal betrayal trauma they have experienced within their family-of-origin.